cockroachdb/docs/cockroachcloud/run-bulk-operations.md

 Core changefeeds stream row-level changes to a client until the underlying SQL connection is closed.

-To create a core changefeed in CockroachCloud Free (beta), use the following example.

 {{site.data.alerts.callout_info}}
 Only core changefeeds are available on CockroachCloud Free (beta).
-To create a changefeed into a configurable sink, like cloud storage sink or Kafka, use CockroachCloud, which has this feature enabled by default.
+To create a changefeed into a configurable sink, like cloud storage or Kafka, use CockroachCloud, which has this feature enabled by default.
 {{site.data.alerts.end}}

-For further information on changefeeds, read [Stream Data Out of CockroachDB](../{{site.versions["stable"]}}/stream-data-out-of-cockroachdb-using-changefeeds.html).
+To create a core changefeed in CockroachCloud Free (beta), use the following example.

 {% include cockroachcloud/cdc/create-core-changefeed.md %}

+For further information on changefeeds, read [Stream Data Out of CockroachDB](../{{site.versions["stable"]}}/stream-data-out-of-cockroachdb-using-changefeeds.html) and [`CHANGEFEED FOR`](../{{site.versions["stable"]}}/changefeed-for.html).

 ## See also